-- A. The following penalties shall be imposed for a violation of this section: - i.
+- (f) No violation of the city's noise ordinance shall be permitted; - (g) No violation of the approved fire code occupancy load shall be permitted; - (h) All required city permits and licenses are current; - (i) The State License is current; and - (j) Any other conditions required by the city manager in order to protect the public health, safety, or welfare. - (7) Alcoholic beverage establishments set forth in subsections (3) and (5) permitted to remain open to serve alcoholic beverages for on-premises consumption until 5:00 a.m. may continue to serve alcoholic beverages until 6:00 a.m. on the first day of daylight savings time in the spring. - (8) The city manager may suspend the provisions of subsection (6) at any time to protect the public health, safety, or welfare. - (9) Penalties and enforcement. - (a) The following penalties shall be imposed for a violation of this section: - i.
 The penalty for the first violation by a person or entity within a 12-month period shall be a civil fine of \$1,000.00; - ii.
 The penalty for the second violation by a person or entity within a 12-month period shall be a civil fine of \$5,000.00; - iii.
 The penalty for the third violation by a person or entity within a 12-month period shall be a civil fine of \$10,000.00; - iv.
-Upon a finding by the special master that four or more violations by a person or entity have occurred within a 12-month period, the city may initiate proceedings to revoke the certificate of use, business tax receipt, or certificate of occupancy of the violator. - v.
-A sidewalk cafe permittee that has been issued four or more violations pursuant to this section or section 82-388 within a permit year shall be prohibited from applying for and obtaining a sidewalk cafe permit for a period of two permit years following the permit year in which the sidewalk cafe permittee incurred the violations. - B. Enhanced penalty.
-The following enhanced penalty shall be imposed, in addition to any mandatory fines set forth in subsection (10) (11)A., above, for violations of this section: - i.
-The sale of alcoholic beverages in violation of this section must be immediately terminated, upon confirmation by the code compliance department that a violation has occurred. - C. Enforcement.
+Upon a finding by the special master that four (4) or more violations by a person or entity have occurred within a 12-month period, the city may initiate proceedings to revoke the certificate of use, business tax receipt, or certificate of occupancy of the violator. - v.
+A sidewalk cafe permittee that has been issued four (4) or more violations pursuant to this section or section 82-388 within a permit year shall be prohibited from applying for and obtaining a sidewalk cafe permit for a period of two (2) permit years following the permit year in which the sidewalk cafe permittee incurred the violations. - (b) Enhanced penalty.
+The following enhanced penalty shall be imposed, in addition to any mandatory fines set forth in subsection (8)(a) (9)(a) above, for violations of this section: - The sale of alcoholic beverages in violation of this section must be immediately terminated, upon confirmation by the code compliance department that a violation has occurred. - (c) Enforcement.
 The code compliance department shall enforce this section.
 This shall not preclude other law enforcement agencies or regulatory bodies from any action to assure compliance with this section and all applicable laws.
-If a code compliance officer (which, as defined in section 70-66, includes a police officer) finds a violation of this section (which shall include confirmation from the Police Department's Off-Duty Office prior to the issuance of any notice of violation pursuant to subsection (8) herein), the code compliance officer shall issue a notice of violation in the manner prescribed in chapter 30 of this Code.
-The notice shall inform the violator of the nature of the violation, amount of fine for which the violator is liable, instructions and due date for paying the fine, that the violation may be appealed by requesting an administrative hearing before a special master within ten days after service of the notice of violation, and that the failure to appeal the violation within ten days of service shall constitute an admission of the violation and a waiver of the right to a hearing.
+If a code compliance officer (which, as defined in section 70-66, includes a police officer) finds a violation of this section, the code compliance officer shall issue a notice of violation in the manner prescribed in chapter 30 of this Code.
+The notice shall inform the violator of the nature of the violation, amount of fine for which the violator is liable, instructions and due date for paying the fine, that the violation may be appealed by requesting an administrative hearing before a special master within ten (10) days after service of the notice of violation, and that the failure to appeal the violation within ten (10) days of service shall constitute an admission of the violation and a waiver of the right to a hearing.